BravoSimone/amenitiz_challenge/strategy.md

 Line items:
 - A line item should have original value, final value and a quantity

-Promos:
-- Promos should be an atomic class with an #apply method which will change create adjustments and update order/line-items total

 Adjustment:
-- Can be oder wise or line item wise
+- Can be oder wise or line item wise and it uses an auxilary class which is responsible to apply the promo